coyangi/coyangi/README.md

 ### Good day✨
 I'm dreaming of full stack developer skilled in API, WEB, and APP.

-I have interested in creating REST API with Laravel and a web screen with Html/CSS, Bootstrap.<br>
+I have interested in devloping REST API with Laravel and a web screen with Html/CSS, Bootstrap.<br>
 Sometimes I develop cross-platforms mobile app like Flutter!

 ### 🛠 Skils